onkr0d/Janus/README.md

 # Janus
 This project is a natural extension of previous game/screen-time limiting projects, but cranked up to 100.
+It blocks specified apps based on a third party's discretion (a trusted individual), kind of like parental controls, but cooler.

 # Parts
 There are essentially three parts that work together to ensure this project functions.